 California contains a wide variety of bioregions, from desert environments below sea level, to coastal areas, to alpine areas of 14,000 feet or more in elevation.
 The diversity of geography in conjunction with variations in temperature and moisture leads to a significant diversity of biological resources.
 California has the highest total number of species and the highest number of endemic species within its borders as compared with any other state.
 California also has the highest number of rare species, typically listed under the federal and state Endangered Species Acts.
 About one-third of those species are at risk, meaning these species have the potential for local or global extinction.

 California is divided geographically into bioregions (CBC 2008), classified by relatively large areas of land or water, which contain characteristic, geographically distinct assemblages of natural communities and species.
 The biodiversity of flora, fauna, and ecosystems that characterize a bioregion tend to be distinct from that of other bioregions.
 California is divided into 10 bioregions: Modoc, Klamath/North Coast, Sacramento Valley, Bay Area/Delta, Sierra, San Joaquin Valley, Central Coast, Mojave Desert, South Coast, and Colorado Desert.
-See Appendix C for detail information on the bioregions of California.
+See Appendix C for detailed information on the bioregions of California.

 ANALYSIS OF PROJECT OPTIONS